Royal Alexandra Theatre: Gallery

 The stage of the Royal Alexandra Theatre in July 2011.

-The Q&A with the cast of Mother and Bear movie premier at the Royal Alexandra Theatre, TIFF 2024.
+The Q&A with the cast of Mother and Bear movie premiere at the Royal Alexandra Theatre, TIFF 2024.

 The basement where the bar is located at the Royal Alexandra Theatre, in Toronto, Canada.

 A stairwell to the basement of the Royal Alexandra Theatre, in Toronto, Canada.

 The British Coat of Arms in the Royal Alexandra Theatre on the ceiling of the entrance, Toronto, Canada.

 The entrance ceiling of the Royal Alexandra Theatre, Toronto, Canada.